arkency/posts/posts/2017-11-17-rails-3-to-rails-4-has-and-belongs-to-many-hbtm-habtm-safer-association-migration-using-reflections.md

 If you need help with your Rails app, we are [available for one project](/assets/misc/How-can-Arkency-help-you.pdf) since November, 27th.

 If you enjoyed that story, [subscribe to our newsletter](http://arkency.com/newsletter).
-We share our every day struggles and solutions for building maintainable Rails apps which don't surprise you.
+We share our everyday struggles and solutions for building maintainable Rails apps which don't surprise you.

 Also worth reading: